Hi,

 Verellen, Thomas.
 “Convergence and Divergence in EU External Action : The Very Slowly Emergent Doctrine of Shared Competence.”
 In Accommodating Diversity in Multilevel Constitutional Orders.
 Legal Mechanisms of Divergence and Convergence, edited by Marjan Kos, Jaka Kukavica, and Maja Sahadžić.
 Oxford: Routledge, 2023.

-For press questions, consulting invitations or other collaboration proposals, please use the contact form or the contact information below.
+For press inquiries, consulting requests or other collaboration proposals, please use the contact form or the contact information below.